|Nutritional Guidelines (per serving)|

 Lean ground beef and black beans make this a hearty stew, and the tomatoes, corn, and seasonings give it Southwest flavor.

-Add tomatoes, picante sauce, cumin, salt and pepper, corn, and black beans.
+Add tomatoes, chunky salsa, cumin, salt and pepper, Mexicorn, and black beans.

 Cover and cook on low for 6 to 8 hours or on high for 3 to 4 hours.

-Add green onions and cilantro, if used, during the last 30 minutes of cooking.
+Reserve some of the green green onions for garnish.
+Stir in the remaining green onions and cilantro, if using, during the last 30 minutes of cooking.

-Top with shredded cheese, guacamole, or sour cream, and serve with tortilla chips or cornbread.
+Serve with shredded cheese, guacamole, or sour cream, garnish with the remaining green onion, and serve alongside tortilla chips or cornbread.